radareorg/radare.org/gsod/2019/index.md

 ## Required experience

 Most of radare2 workflow happens in the command line.
-And the target domain is software reversring.
+And the target domain is software reverse engineering.
 So some experience with UNIX-like command line is expected.
 And basic knowledge about process of software debugging can be helpful as well.

 ## Recommended steps